pecostm32/FNIRSI-1013D-1014D-Hack/Binaries/New software/readme.txt

 This concerns the bootloader that makes the scope ready for loading the actual program with the sunxi-fel utility.

+!!!!!!Make sure to check the /dev device where your SD card resides!!!!!!!

 To write it to the SD card use the following command:

    sudo dd if=fnirsi_1013d_startup_with_fel.bin of=/dev/sdc bs=1024 seek=8

+!!!!!!Make sure to check the /dev device where your SD card resides!!!!!!!

 Insert the newly written SD card into the scope.
 On power up it will show the FNIRSI-1013D startup bitmap and go into fel mode.